Fair Practice Code

-The Company shall provide to the prospective borrower an acknowledgement for receipt of all loan applications.
+The Company shall provide to the prospective borrower an acknowledgment for receipt of all loan applications.

 All communications to the borrower shall be in a language as understood by the borrower.

-As complaints received against NBFCs generally pertain to charging of high interest / penal interest, PCPL shall specifically mention the penal interest charged for late repayment in the loan agreement.
-Appropriate internal principles and procedures for determining interest and other charges shall be laid down and be subjected to review keeping in view the business exigencies, regulatory and customer sentiments, market practices etc. The acceptance of the terms and conditions communicated by the borrower shall be preserved by the Company in its records.
+As complaints received against NBFCs generally pertain to the charging of high interest/penal interest, PCPL shall specifically mention the penal interest charged for late repayment in the loan agreement.
+Appropriate internal principles and procedures for determining interest and other charges shall be laid down and be subjected to review keeping in view the business exigencies, regulatory and customer sentiments, market practices, etc. The acceptance of the terms and conditions communicated by the borrower shall be preserved by the Company in its records.

-PCPL shall furnish a copy of the loan agreement along with a copy each of all enclosures quoted in the loan agreement to all the borrowers at the time of sanction / disbursement of loans.
-The Company shall give notice to the borrower in the vernacular language as understood by the borrower of any change in the terms and conditions including disbursement schedule, interest rates, service charges, prepayment charges etc. The Company shall ensure that changes in interest rates and other charges are effected only prospectively.
+PCPL shall furnish a copy of the loan agreement along with a copy of each of all enclosures quoted in the loan agreement to all the borrowers at the time of sanction/disbursement of loans.
+The Company shall give notice to the borrower in the vernacular language as understood by the borrower of any change in the terms and conditions including disbursement schedule, interest rates, service charges, prepayment charges, etc. The Company shall ensure that changes in interest rates and other charges are effected only prospectively.
 The loan agreement shall contain a specific clause to this effect.
-The decision of the Company to recall / accelerate payment or performance shall be in consonance with the terms of the loan agreement.
+The decision of the Company to recall/accelerate payment or performance shall be in consonance with the terms of the loan agreement.

-The Company shall release all securities upon repayment of all dues or on realisation of the outstanding amount of loan subject to any legitimate right or Lien for any other claim it will have against borrower.
-In case such right of set off is to be exercised, the borrower shall be given due notice with full particulars about the outstanding claims and the conditions under which the Company is entitled to retain the securities till the relevant claim is settled/paid.
+The Company shall release all securities upon repayment of all dues or on the realization of the outstanding amount of loan subject to any legitimate right or Lien for any other claim it will have against the borrower.
+In case such right of set-off is to be exercised, the borrower shall be given due notice with full particulars about the outstanding claims and the conditions under which the Company is entitled to retain the securities till the relevant claim is settled/paid.

-2. In case of receipt of request from the borrower for transfer of a borrower account to other NBFC, bank of financial institution, the consent or otherwise shall be conveyed within 30 days from the date of receipt of such request.
+- In case of receipt of the request from the borrower for transfer of a borrower account to other NBFC, bank of the financial institution, the consent or otherwise shall be conveyed within 30 days from the date of receipt of such request.
 Such transfer shall be in accordance with the loan agreement and the Company’s Product Policy guidelines

 - Unless authorized by the customer the Company will treat all personal information as private and confidential.